VoltDB/voltdb/examples/HOWTOs/DocumentYourDatabase.md

     voltadmin resume

 ## Updating the license file
 When a license expires, the cluster will continue to run, but subsequent actions such as stopping and restarting may require that the new license be in place.
-Prior to expiration, the new license should be copied in place of the old file so that it will be picked up by any subsequent actions that require a license check.
-This can be done while the cluster is running (it will have no immediate effect).

-    cd $HOME/voltdb_instance
+Prior to expiration, the new license should be updated.

+    # from any host in the cluster
-    cp <new_license_file.xml> license.xml
+    voltadmin license <new_license_file.xml>

+Alternatively, if the cluster has already been shut down, you can add the "--license <new_license_file.xml>" option to the "voltdb start" command you use to restart each host.

+    # only needed once per host
+    voltdb start --license <new_license_file.xml> ...

 ## Taking a manual backup
 A snapshot is a point-in-time consistent copy of the entire contents of the database.
 It is written to local disk at each node in a cluster to distribute the work of persistence.
 A snapshot can be taken at any time, whether the database is online and available to users or in admin mode.